 Choose a live streaming platform that enables your members to access live events as well as previously recorded videos.

-When you have a dedicated church streaming app or website, you tend to drive traffic and views on your faith streaming service.
+When you have a dedicated church streaming app or website, you tend to drive traffic and views on your faith based streaming service.
 This will create an awareness and provide scope for new members to join.
 Ultimately, your community will grow.

 Live Streaming Platform: